hellothisistim/OpenSourcePipeline/README.md

 ##Current status: Redesign
 OSP ran into a dead-end trying to be too tricky and too reliant on BASH, so I'm in the midst of a redesign.
 This requires that I do some learning and question some of my basic assumptions, too.
 Frankly, that's the whole point of this little project anyway.
 Expect the goals and approach to evolve as I make progress.
 So far, I have the base framework sketched out as Python objects.
 Now it's time to plan how these objects relate to each-other and to the real world (or, less dramatically, the filesystem and/or the production database.)

+TODO:
+1. Now that we're not tied to a shell any more, the installation process will need to put a path configuration file into sys.prefix to make OSP a part of Python on the local machine. [http://docs.python.org/library/site.html](http://docs.python.org/library/site.html)

 Special thanks goes out to Mateusz Wójt for getting in touch about why OSP wasn't working.
 I had left OSP in a totally broken state for nearly a year -- not good!
 That spurred some re-thinking and this new approach.

 ##Goals: